Influencer Marketing Trends in 2025

 In fact, Publifestival recognised this influencer marketing campaign in the XVI Edition of the Social Company Awards in the categories ‘Best execution of a campaign in social networks’ and ‘Best effectiveness in a social project or action‘.

-As the examples show, campaigns vary significantly--and so do costs.
+As the examples show, campaigns vary significantly.
+And so do costs.

 For collaborations with sponsored posts, prices tend to average at these levels:

-Working with social media influencers with smaller followings is generally cheaper and usually offers higher engagement rates.
-Brands like watch seller Daniel Wellington built their reputations with this type of influencer marketing campaign by sending free products to smaller influencers for review.
-This strategy brought a large ROI due to its low risk and helped grow its following.
+Brands like watch seller Daniel Wellington built their following by sending free products to smaller influencers for review.
+This strategy brought a large ROI due to the minimal risk and low-cost scaling.
 Daniel Wellington now has over 4.5 million followers on Instagram.

 Conversely, collaborations with mega-influencers are similar to celebrity endorsements and can be costly yet provide prestige.